Chip shortage in focus as Japan automakers ready to report profit drop

 Still, tighter supplies yet robust auto demand is pushing up vehicle prices, particularly in the United States, providing a buffer to automakers' earnings, analysts said.

-For the year ended March 31, Toyota Motor Corp - the world's largest automaker by vehicle sales last year - is set to report a 12.5per cent drop in operating profit at 2.1 trillion yen (US$19.30 billion), showed Refinitiv SmartEstimate based on 24 analyst estimates.
+For the year ended Mar 31, Toyota Motor - the world's largest automaker by vehicle sales last year - is set to report a 12.5 per cent drop in operating profit at ¥2.1 trillion (US$19.30 billion), showed Refinitiv SmartEstimate based on 24 analyst estimates.

-Profit is likely to rebound to 2.6 trillion yen in the current fiscal year started April 1, Refinitiv SmartEstimate showed.
+Profit is likely to rebound to ¥2.6 trillion in the current fiscal year started Apr 1, Refinitiv SmartEstimate showed.

 While many global rivals were forced to slash production due to the chip shortage, Toyota has so far been largely unscathed, likely due to its chip stockpiling policy, analysts said.

-Honda Motor Co Ltd will likely report an 11per cent fall in profit at 560 billion yen, while Nissan Motor Co Ltd is set to report a loss of 142 billion yen, widening from a 40.5 billion yen loss a year prior, Refinitiv SmartEstimate showed.
+Honda Motor will likely report an 11 per cent fall in profit at ¥560 billion, while Nissan Motor is set to report a loss of ¥142 billion, widening from a ¥40.5 billion loss a year prior, Refinitiv SmartEstimate showed.

-Honda's profit is likely to reach 791 billion yen in the current business year, and Nissan is likely to swing to a profit of 141 billion yen, according to Refinitiv SmartEstimate.
+Honda's profit is likely to reach ¥791 billion in the current business year, and Nissan is likely to swing to a profit of ¥141 billion, according to Refinitiv SmartEstimate.

 Nissan is scheduled to report earnings on Tuesday, followed by Toyota on Wednesday and Honda on Friday.